About Regeneration

 Avoid products containing palm oil.
 Many mangrove forests have been destroyed in order to convert the land to palm oil plantations.
 Even palm oil that is claimed to be sustainable has likely been grown on recently deforested land.
 In 2020, palm oil plantations were the primary cause of mangrove deforestation in North Sumatra.
 See Palm Oil Nexus.

 Be a responsible tourist in mangrove regions.
-Visiting mangrove habitat with its rich fauna and great food can be a way to learn more about this fascinating ecosystem.
+Visiting mangrove habitats, which have rich fauna and great food, can be a way to learn more about this fascinating ecosystem.
 Sustainable tourism can help protect mangroves, improve income and job opportunities, and even reduce gender inequality.
 However, tourism can also harm communities.
 This “eco-resort” from a company that says it is sustainable is actually cutting down mangroves in a sensitive area.
 Staying in places that adhere to sustainable tourism standards can help.
 So can locally-based ecotourism that doesn’t rely on cutting down mangroves to create resorts.

 If you live near mangroves, act to protect them.